(revised 18 September 2018)

 Painted Wood Panels of the Sitting Area (Mastaba) of Beit Mourad Farhi (page 120)

 The Raphael el Mouallem House which was described by Lady Hester Stanphope as one of the largest House of damascus with its four inner courtyards had vivid gilded walls, painted ceilings with inlaid precious stones and mosaic floors. she was served coffee in cups with solid gold studs.
 It is now occupied by several families of modest means and is in need of repairs and restauration.
+According to people who lived there in the 1940's, It had 5 kitchens and hammams (Turkish baths).

 Beit al-Muallim Farhi 's Mihrab with Mosaic and Marble (page 76)